vmware-archive/nsxraml/md-version/nsxvapi.md

 Working With NSX Edge Appliance Configuration by Index
 ----

-* **post** *(secured)*: Used to send CLI Commands to the Edge Gw.
-To use CLI commands you also need to add an additional Accept Header with type text\plain, as well as the query parameter action=execute
+* **post** *(secured)*: Used to send CLI Commands to the Edge Gateway.
+To use CLI commands you also need to add an additional Accept Header with type text/plain, as well as the query parameter action=execute.

+VMware recommends using the Central CLI instead of this method.
+See *Working With the Central CLI*

 * **get** *(secured)*: Retrieve the configuration of the specified appliance.